ocapn/ocapn/draft-specifications/CapTP Specification.md

 first time it is sent, the reference count should be set to 1).
 When the reference count reaches 0, the object can be garbage collected.

-The reference count is decremented when the other side sends a `op:gc-export` message.
+The reference count is decremented when the other side sends an `op:gc-export` message.
 The `wire-delta` value should be subtracted from the reference count.
 Each time the remote session no longer needs the reference, it should send an `op:gc-export` message with a `wire-delta` that reflects the number of